-The procedure thread-priority-boost returns a real number which corresponds to the priority boost of the thread.
+''' (thread-priority-boost thread)procedure(thread-priority-boost-set! thread priority-boost)procedureThe procedure thread-priority-boost returns a real number which corresponds to the priority boost of the thread.procedure '''

 The procedure thread-priority-boost-set! changes the priority boost of the thread to priority-boost and returns an unspecified value.
 The priority-boost must be a nonnegative real.